sidatasciencelab/UCSB_SI_scholars_STRI/scripts/coffee_birds.md

     [Link to Tobias et
 al. 2022](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.13898)

-To get a full picture of the diversity contained in our Panamanian coffee dataset, let’s extract trait data from AVONET for the species observed in the coffee plantations.
+To get a full picture of the functional diversity contained in our Panamanian coffee dataset, let’s extract trait data from AVONET for the species observed in the coffee plantations.
+First read in the data.

 ``` r
 avonet <- read.csv("../data/AVONET_ebird.csv", stringsAsFactors = F)